cimerainbow/EEDNet/README.md

-# LMGCN
+# EEDNet
-LMGCN: A Learnable Multi-Gradient Convolutional Network for Efficient Edge Detection
+EEDNet: A Bio-Inspired Efficient Edge Detection Network

 #
 All results is evaluated on Python 3.8 with PyTorch 1.11.0+cuda113 and MATLAB R2018b.\